footworkjs/footwork/README.md

           gulp dist

   * To debug the tests in your own browser:

+    * Make sure your build is made *without* being instrumented for test coverage by running the default build task (otherwise debugging might be a bit difficult):

+            gulp

     * Install karma (if needed)

             sudo npm install -g karma-cli